Skip to main content

 Share dataflow with other sites

-Save time setting up the same dataflow and keeping it synched for multiple sites with the Shared Dataflow feature in Productsup.
+Save time setting up the same dataflow and keeping it synced for multiple sites with the Shared Dataflow feature in Productsup.

 Note

 Only users with admin rights can access the Shared Dataflow feature.
-But users with read-write access can still make changes in the shared dataflow elements.
+But users with read-write access can still make changes in the shared dataflows.

 When you share a dataflow with another site, it's not a copy but the same dataflow.
-If you change a shared dataflow in any site, these changes apply to all sites with the same dataflow.
+If you change a shared dataflow in any site, these change applies to all sites with the same dataflow.
 You can change a shared dataflow as follows:

 Note

 If you need to copy dataflow to another site and change it independently, use the Copy Dataflow feature.
-See Copy dataflow between sites and exports for more information.
+See Copy dataflow between sites and exports with Import Dataflow and Copy Dataflow for more information.

 Note